 Engagement Skills for Creating a Sustainable Impact — In an increasingly interconnected world, leaders who want to make positive, sustainable change need to develop the critical perspectives and collaborative skills necessary to reach across traditional barriers of ideology, culture, economics and faith.

 At CLU, we put development of these capabilities at the center of our degree programs.
-The result is the Claremont Core®, a sequence of four innovative courses.
+The result is the Claremont Core®.
 Progress through the Core takes you through a process of self-awareness and steadily evolves towards engagement with others and society at large.

-When you complete The Claremont Core, in conjunction with your program courses, you will have the advanced knowledge, skills and capabilities to be a more effective change-maker in our new globalized world.
+With the Claremont Core, you will have the advanced knowledge, skills and capabilities to be a more effective change-maker in our new globalized world.

-From Inner to Outer: The Core sequence leads you through an integrated process of personal and professional development.
-It begins with skills for self-development in the Mindfulness class and works steadily toward more outward engagement in the Dialogue, Collaboration and Change classes.
+From Inner to Outer: The Core leads you through an integrated process of personal and professional development.
+It begins with skills for self-development in the Mindfulness class and works steadily toward more outward engagement in the Dialogue, Collaboration and Change.

-Contextualizing the Core: While students from all degree programs take The Core classes together, you will be expected to draw on your own background and interests in your discussions and assignments, thereby applying the knowledge and skills in The Core classes for your own self-improvement.
+Contextualizing the Core: You will be expected to draw on your own background and interests in your discussions and assignments, thereby applying the knowledge and skills for your own self-improvement.

-Collaboration across Degrees: Since students in all degrees take The Core classes together, you will have the opportunity to study alongside, and learn from, peers from the other degree programs who may be working in other sectors.
+Collaboration across Degrees: You will have the opportunity to study alongside, and learn from, peers from the other degree programs who may be working in other sectors.
 This intentional opportunity for cross-sector interaction allows for creative possibilities for collaboration, perhaps even on the Capstone Action Project.